alibayev03/alibayev03/README.md

 ---

-## 🔥 Девиз
+## 🔥 Motto
-> "230-й игрок не сдался — и я тоже не сдамся. Код до конца!" 🦾
+> “Player 230 never gave up — neither will I.
+> In code and in cybersecurity, I fight to the end.” 🦾